defi-wonderland/handbook/sites/wonderland/docs/development/research/technical-writing.md

 ![image.png](/img/meme-tech.jpg)

-Documenting the code, protocols and models we work with is a key part of a project's succeed.
+Documenting the code, protocols and models we work with is a key part of a project's success.
 Any stray confusion, or misused phrase, might send people down the wrong path.
 If you’ve worked in software, you know how quickly a tiny misunderstanding can balloon into a huge chaos.
 That’s where technical writing comes in.
 It’s this practice of wrangling complexity into clarity —distilling volumes of detail into instructions even a newcomer can follow. **We care about ensuring that what we build can be used without confusion.**

 # Core Principles